Are potatoes OK for type 2 diabetes?

 Potatoes and diabetes If your carb goal at a meal is 30 grams, for example, then you can eat 1 cup of mashed potato or 1 medium potato, if you choose.

 Another important consideration is the cooking process.
 When boiled, sweet potatoes are a low glycemic index (GI) food, meaning they won’t spike your blood sugar as much as regular potatoes, according to research published in the Journal of Nutrition and Metabolism.

-Can a diabetic eat sausage?
+Can a diabetic eat potato chips?

-How can a diabetic eat potatoes?
+How many eggs a day can a diabetic have?